vladoap/cash-desk-module/README.md

 ## Usage

-Import the Postman collection and execute the requests.
+Import the Postman collection and execute the requests consecutively.